Jellyfish are taught by Miss Hartley and the team! It is a KS2 class.

 RE

-Alongside all of this brilliant learning we will also be developing our skills through art, DT, PE, food technology, music and computing.
-For more information please see the long-term plan (LTP) and twitter for daily updates.
+Alongside all of this brilliant learning we will also be developing our skills through art, DT, PE, food technology and computing.
+For more information please see the long term plan (LTP) and twitter for daily updates.